lingo/inkscape_onionskin/README.md

    <bind key="l" modifiers="Ctrl,Alt,Shift" action="nz.geek.speak.onionskin" display="true"/>
    <bind key="L" modifiers="Ctrl,Alt,Shift" action="nz.geek.speak.onionskin" />
 ~~~

+### Actions
+These are the values you can use in `action` within the keyboard shortcuts file

+- `nz.geek.speak.onionskin` Onionskin plugin
+- `nz.geek.speak.inkscape.layers` Layers actions plugin
+- `nz.geek.speak.inkscape.newframe` New frame plugin

 You may also wish to have a handy shortcut for repeating the last effect used, without showing a dialog.
 This is not specific to Onionskin.